Aurimas-N/Cyclist-Bike-share-Analysis/README.md

 * [Cyclist's historical data](https://divvy-tripdata.s3.amazonaws.com/index.html) in `.csv` format.
 * Data range is from Mar 4th 2024 to Feb 5th 2025, it contains 12 `.csv` files and overall has (1.1 GB) of information.
 * Dataset contains records of individual ride-id, start time and end time dates, station start and end locations, bike type and membership type (casual or member).
-* Data have been uploaded to google drive, until further analysis.
+* Data have been uploaded to **Google Cloud Storage** , until further analysis.

 # Data Processing And Cleaning:

-* Data is uploaded to **BigQuery** for manipulation and cleaning by using SQL.
+* Data is uploaded to **BigQuery** for manipulation, cleaning and analysis by using SQL.
 * Data vizualisation developed with **Tableau**.
-*
+* All 12 tables was combined in to one table with